The Element Copper

 Copper (II) iodide is not stable, and instead a combination of elemental copper and white copper (I) iodide is usually produced.
 The other copper halides are more stable.

 Copper usually forms compounds known as copper(II) salts, which are blue-green in color in solution.
 These salts are also water-soluble and can be poisonous in large amounts.
 Many living organisms have trace amounts of the compounds as essential nutrients.
 The blue color of copper in aqueous solution is due to the formation of the hexaaquacopper(II) ion, Cu(H2O)62+.

 Copper(II) sulfate is an inorganic compound with the formula CuSO4.
 In its pentahydrate form, the compound is a bright blue salt that dissolves in water in an exothermic reaction and decomposes into the anhydrous form before melting.

 Anhydrous copper(II) sulfate is a white solid that forms from the dehydration of copper(II) sulfate pentahydrate.
 Many tests also use copper(II) sulfate is as an analytical reagent.

 Isolation of Copper

 Additionally, copper nanoparticles have been synthesized using the chemical reduction approach.
 In the experiment, copper(II) sulfate pentahydrate solution, starch, ascorbic acid, and sodium hydroxide solution are combined and heated.
-Once it is cooled, researchers can filter out the precipitates from the final solution.
+Once it cools, researchers filter out the precipitates from the final solution.